cloudresumechallenge/projects/projects/digitalocean/cloud-resume-challenge.md

 ## 8. API

-Do not communicate directly with Redis from your Javascript code.
+Do not communicate directly with MongoDB from your Javascript code.
 Instead, you will need to create an [API](https://medium.com/@perrysetgo/what-exactly-is-an-api-69f36968a41f) that accepts requests from your web app and communicates with the database.
 I suggest using AppPlatform and DigitalOcean Functions services for this.
 They will be free or close to free for what we are doing.

 ## 9. Python